 Isaac Newton was born on Christmas day 1642, in Lincolnshire, England.
 At the time of his birth England was in chaos, the country was being torn apart by civil war and the threat of the plague loomed ominous and large.

 In fact, things were so bad many believed that they were about to witness the end of the world!

-Newton was forced to return home, where he continued to pursue his private studies.
+Newton returned home, where he continued to pursue his private studies.
 This turned out to be the most productive period of his career.
 It was during this time that he began working on some of his most celebrated discoveries, including his theories of the laws of motion, for which he would later become famous.

-The story goes that a young Isaac Newton was sat in his garden, when an apple fell on his head.
+The story goes that a young Isaac Newton was sitting in his garden when an apple fell on his head.
 In a stroke of pure genius, Newton is then said to have come up with his theory of gravity.